Naval Commando, Vietnam People's Navy

-The Naval Special Operations Force (Vietnamese: Lực lượng Đặc nhiệm hải quân) also known as Maritime Commando (đặc công nước) is an elite special force of the Vietnam People's Navy trained to attack enemy water targets such as harbors, ships, etc. and targets that can only be accessed via water: Isolated bases, naval bases, etc. Compared to the ground commandos, some view the naval special forces as even more advanced, with the belief that "fighting in the water is much more difficult than on land", and the equipment and weapons are also different than their land variant.
-This is the most elite special forces of the Vietnam People's Navy.
+The Naval Commando (Đặc công Hải quân) or alternatively the Naval Special Operations Force is an elite special force of the Vietnam People's Navy trained to attack enemy water targets such as harbors, ships, etc. and targets that can only be accessed via water: Isolated bases, naval bases, etc. Virtually a combat arms of the Vietnamese Navy, the component exists as a single brigade under the Naval Service Headquarters.

 History

 During the First Indochina War, the river operations of the French army accounted for an important part of the battlefield.
 Taking advantage of Vietnam's territory with a long coastline, many rivers, and interlaced rivers like the Southwest region, the French army deployed a rather strong navy.
 The French Navy focuses on three main activities: